- Insurance costs are on the rise.

 Overall Strange Feeling While Riding the Motorcycle

 If you’ve conducted all the tests listed above and deem the motorcycle safe to ride, take it for a stroll.
 This is always a good rule of thumb when you buy any vehicle that’s running.
 You need to know how it rides before you buy it.
+See my other article here to learn about test-riding etiquette.

 While you’re out on a motorcycle test drive, notice the wheels, the steering, and how the motorcycle handles when it turns, stops, accelerates, and goes over speed bumps.
 You’ll also want to test it at higher and lower speeds too if possible.